-To overcome your dependence on tobacco, you need to become aware of your triggers and develop a plan to deal with the behaviors and routines that you associate with smoking.
+To overcome your nicotine dependence, you need to become aware of your triggers and make a plan for dealing with them.

 Anyone who smokes or uses other forms of tobacco is at risk of becoming dependent.
 Factors that influence who will use tobacco include:

-- Home and peer influence.
+- Parents and peers.
 Children who grow up with parents who smoke are more likely to become smokers.
-Children with friends who smoke also are more likely to try cigarettes.
-Evidence suggests that smoking shown in movies and on the Internet can encourage young people to smoke.
+Children with friends who smoke are also more likely to try it.

 - Substance use.
 People who abuse alcohol and illegal drugs are more likely to be smokers.

 Tobacco smoke contains more than 60 known cancer-causing chemicals and thousands of other harmful substances.
-Even "all natural" or herbal cigarettes have chemicals that are harmful to your health.
+Even "all natural" or herbal cigarettes have harmful chemicals.

-- Lung cancer and other lung diseases.
-Smoking causes nearly 9 out of 10 lung cancer cases.
-In addition, smoking causes other lung diseases, such as emphysema and chronic bronchitis.
+- Lung cancer and lung disease.
+Smoking is the leading cause of lung cancer deaths.
+In addition, smoking causes lung diseases, such as emphysema and chronic bronchitis.
 Smoking also makes asthma worse.

 - Other cancers.
-Smoking is a major cause of cancers of the esophagus, larynx, throat (pharynx) and mouth and is related to cancers of the bladder, pancreas, kidney and cervix, and some leukemias.
-Overall, smoking causes 30 percent of all cancer deaths.
+Smoking increases the risk of many types of cancer, including cancer of the mouth, throat (pharynx), esophagus, larynx, bladder, pancreas, kidney, cervix and some types of leukemia.
+Overall, smoking causes 30% of all cancer deaths.

 - Heart and circulatory system problems.
-Smoking increases your risk of dying of heart and blood vessel (cardiovascular) disease, including heart attack and stroke.
-Even smoking just one to four cigarettes daily increases your risk of heart disease.
+Smoking increases your risk of dying of heart and blood vessel (cardiovascular) disease, including heart attacks and strokes.
 If you have heart or blood vessel disease, such as heart failure, smoking worsens your condition.
-However, stopping smoking reduces your risk of having a heart attack by 50 percent in the first year.

 - Diabetes.
-Smoking increases insulin resistance, which can set the stage for the development of type 2 diabetes.
+Smoking increases insulin resistance, which can set the stage for type 2 diabetes.
 If you have diabetes, smoking can speed the progress of complications, such as kidney disease and eye problems.